-Enabling SSO with the Syncplicity application requires configuring both the SAML IDP (your identify provider, ADFS in this case) and your Syncplicity Business Edition, Department Edition or Enterprise Edition account.
-One element of the latter is uploading the Identity Provider Certificate; this is the certificate that is used to sign SAML assertions, and is known in ADFS as the Token Signing Certificate.
+Enabling SSO with the Syncplicity application requires you to configure the SAML IDP (your identify provider, ADFS in this case) and your Syncplicity account (Business Edition or Enterprise Edition).
+Part of the configuration it to upload the Identity Provider Certificate; the certificate used to sign SAML assertions, known in ADFS as the Token Signing Certificate.

 To export the certificate from ADFS:

 - Expand the Service node at the left of the window, and select the folder titled Certificates.